pawelgrzybek/pawelgrzybek.com/content/posts/2019-03-19-build-your-first-aws-serverless-app.md

 brew install awscli
 ```

-A new `aws` command is ready to use but it doesn't yet know how to speak to our account.
+A new `aws` command is ready to use but it doesn't know how to speak to our account yet.
 To fix this we need to configure the CLI.
 Before doing so, please make sure that you have a [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) with programmatic access and sufficient privileges created.
 [Creating an IAM User in Your AWS Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) is well documented on an official documentation.
 If this is in place, you should have your `aws_access_key_id` and `aws_secret_access_key` that enables you to grant programmatic access.
 Configure your default account using the `aws configure` command.

 ![Configure AWS CLI tool](/photos/2019-03-19-3.jpg)